james-jw/xq-promise/README.md

 Ultimately, if the failure cannot be mitigated.
 Throwing an exception within the callback using ``fn:error`` will cause the enitre fork and query to cease.

 #### Adding callbacks
-There are two ways to add callbacks: during a promise's creation, or after.
+There are two ways to add callbacks:
+* During a promise's creation
+* Or after.

 Lets see an example of the first case: